Vegan Mushroom Black Bean Burgers

 mushroom black bean burgers from the side

 Nutritious vegan burgers made with a base of mushrooms and black beans.
 These veggie burgers are packed with wholesome ingredients and will hold together during cooking.
-If you’re like me, you’ll want to double the recipe and keep some in the freezer for quick and easy meals all summer.
-Simply thaw the patties, cook them in a skillet (or bake them in the oven) and you have a nutritious vegan meal ready in less than 15 minutes.
+If you’re like me, you’ll want to double the recipe and keep some in the freezer for quick and easy meals for months Simply thaw the patties, cook them in a skillet (or bake them in the oven) and you have a nutritious vegan meal ready in less than 15 minutes.

 mushroom, black beans, seeds, herbs, onion and garlic